Top

 The federal government can prosecute criminal acts on federal property, crimes that cross state lines, and crimes that affect interstate commerce.
 Federal crimes are prosecuted by federal attorneys and tried in federal courts.
 They differ from state crimes in their severity, the agencies involved in the investigation, and the potential penalties if convicted.

+If you face federal charges anywhere in Williamson County, you need a skilled Georgetown federal criminal lawyer to represent your interests.
 The attorneys at Winters & Chidester bring years of experience handling federal cases.
 We understand the federal sentencing guidelines, the tactics federal prosecutors employ, and how to navigate the intricate federal court system.

 While facing a federal crime can be daunting, our capable team is here to provide the necessary guidance, support, and representation.